mailchimp/wordpress/README.md

 WordPress.com compatibility is limited to Business tier users only.
 [How to add a signup form if you have a WordPress.com site](https://mailchimp.com/help/ways-to-add-a-signup-form-in-wordpress/).

-## Frequently Asked Questions

-### Can I have multiple forms on one page?

-No, only one form should exist per page, no matter the display type (block, widget, or shortcode).

 ## Installation

 This section describes how to install the plugin and get started using it.